-- a) Attend and pass a summer school class for each of the core subject classes that the student failed; or - b) Complete a project given by, and assessed by, the teacher of the class of each core subject class that the student failed.
+- a) Attend and pass a summer school class for each of the core subject classes that the student failed; or - b) Complete a project given by, and assessed by, the teacher of the class of each core subject class that the student failed to be completed by the student during summer break.

-Whether the student is required to take a summer class or complete a project to modify their grade is up to the discretion of the subject teacher.
-Upon successful completion of the summer class or project, the student's grade will be adjusted in such a way as to give the student a D- as a yearly average for that class.
+Whether the student is required to take a summer class or complete a project to modify their grade is up to the discretion of the academic team.
+Upon successful completion of the summer class or project, the student's grade will be adjusted in such a way as to give the student a D-(score 60) as a yearly average for that class.
 Students who do not complete the requirements above will be retained in the grade in which they failed to satisfy the above requirements.